The-Social-Proof-Foundation/mysocial-token/README.md

 # MySocial Token (MySo)

 Smart contracts for the MySocial Token (MySo) - the native token powering the MySocial Blockchain.
+The MySocial Token (MySo) is currently deployed on the Base blockchain (an Ethereum L2 solution) for the pre-sale phase & cross chain compatablility.
+When the MySocial mainnet launches, these MySo tokens will be bridgable between Base and the MySocial blockchain ecosystem.

 ## Overview